Your Home can Provide Good Indoor Air AND Life Quality

 - Has your home been recently renovated therefore exposed to contaminants from building materials and other outdoor allergens?

 - Has the home ever had problems with mold or moisture control?

 - Do you have an attached garage?

-The best way to get an accurate account of the air quality in your home is to consult with a professional or use a service such as the Green Gauge from Green Built Alliance in Asheville.
+The best way to get an accurate account of the air quality in your home is to consult with a professional.
+Find more information and professional contacts from Green Built Alliance in Asheville.
 There are also test kits available online or at home improvement stores for measuring contaminants such as radon, mold, and VOC’s.

 Minimizing Off Gassing and VOC’s in the Air